jfmally/playwright-modulejs-globalsetup/README.md

 # Playwright JS SDK example — globalSetup auth with JavaScript modules

-Playwright JS supports a Node environment using ECMAScript (JavaScript) modules.
-This example illustrates Evinced SDK usage in that context with authorization in a globalSetup module.
+This example illustrates Evinced Playwright JS SDK usage in a ECMAScript (JavaScript) module context with authorization in a globalSetup module.

 ## Using ECMAScript modules with Playwright JS